How To Vent Microwave Outside [Step By Step Guide]

 New and Modern Open Concept Kitchen with a Grey and White Color Scheme

-You have two options: to run the ventilation duct through the wall or through the roof.
-But for a kitchen, venting through the roof is more common.
+You have two options: to run the ventilation duct through the wall or the roof.
+But for a kitchen, venting through the top is more common.
 The only difference is that a roof vent comes with a cap to prevent rainwater from entering.

 Also, the wall vent can cause discoloration on the exterior wall paint simply because the smoke may have darkened its surface.
 Unlike in roof vents, the smoke isn't strong enough to cause discoloration on metal roof sheets.